-A must-see item on any list of Arizona road trip ideas, this natural wonder was created over a period of 35 million years.
+A must-see item on any list of Arizona day trips, this natural wonder was created over a period of 35 million years.
 Grand Canyon Caverns is a natural limestone cavern and the largest dry cavern in the U.S. The air in the caverns is a consistent 56° year-round due to the low humidity and is drawn in from the Grand Canyon through 60 miles of limestone caves and crevasses.

 The town of Oatman is a unique reminder of the Old West and one of countless gold mining towns that sprung up in the late 1800s.
 This is one of the only day trips in Arizona where you can stroll along the wooden sidewalks and witness reenactments of a Wild West shootout by gunslingers dressed in period costume and walk among wild burros.

-Hopefully by now you have some pretty good Arizona road trip ideas
+Hopefully by now you have some pretty good ideas for day trips in Arizona

-, but don’t forget about the wonderful Lake Havasu, Arizona adventure tours
+, but don’t forget about the wonderful Arizona adventure tours

 available right here in Lake Havasu City and come let loose in Arizona’s playground.